edahlgren/QtLing-JSON/Preprocessing.md

 for 8817 f o r
 ```

+---

 ## Output

 A JSON formatted file containing an array of lowercased sorted words and their frequencies.

-See [sorting](#sorting) below.
+To find suffixes, words must be ordered lexigraphically.
+To find prefixes, words must be ordered lexigraphically when they are reversed.

 ```
 {
     "words": [
         {
             "name": "[a-z]+"
-            "count": [0-1]+,
+            "count": [0-9]+,
         },
         ...
     ]